 The internal audit function provides information to facilitate the establishment and maintenance of an effective system of internal control to manage the risks associated with the business.
 The role of internal audit is outlined in the terms of reference of the audit and risk committee and in the internal audit charter.
-Details of the internal audit function are contained in the audit and risk committee report.
+Details of the internal audit function are contained in the audit and risk committee report on pages 3 to 5 of the audited annual financial statements on the website.